PaddlePaddle/docs/local_dev_guide_en.md

 ➜  pre-commit install
 ```

-Paddle modify the format of C/C++ source code with `clang-format` .Make sure the version of `clang-format` is above 3.8.
+You can modify the format of C/C++ source code with `clang-format` in Paddle.Make sure the version of `clang-format` is above 3.8.

 Note：There are differences between the installation of `yapf` with `pip install pre-commit` and that with `conda install -c conda-forge pre-commit`.Paddle developers use `pip install pre-commit`.

 ## Starting the development

-I delete a line of README.md and create a new file in the case.
+I delete one line of README.md and create a new file at the example.

 Check current status with `git status`,followed by the appearance of changes under current directory.Meanwhile,you can also check the specific modifications of the file with `git diff`.